 In South Carolina, there has been an increase in people needing care in an emergency department for ivermectin and HCQ exposure in 2021.
 Reports from the poison control hotline confirm an increase in visits for HCQ exposure.

 Adequate clinical trials have not been done to prove ivermectin is effective to treat or prevent COVID-19.
-Small studies show it has no medical benefit, and there is not enough evidence to recommend ivermectin as a COVID-19 treatment.
-Effective treatments for COVID-19 are available on CDC’s website.
+There is not enough evidence to recommend ivermectin as a COVID-19 treatment at this time.
+Clinical trials to evaluate the effectiveness of Ivermectin as a COVID treatment are ongoing.
+Other effective treatments for COVID-19 are available on the DHEC and CDC websites.

 The dangers of using ivermectin